Debbie Vaile Counselling

 CPCAB Level 2 Certificate in Counselling Skills and Introduction to Counselling Skills

-I am a Registered Member of the British Association for Counselling & Psychotherapy and abide by their Ethical Framework for Good Practice.
+I am a Accredited Member of the British Association for Counselling & Psychotherapy and abide by their Ethical Framework for Good Practice.
 I hold an Enhanced DBS Certificate and full Indemnity Insurance and have monthly clinical supervision.
 I am committed to on-going personal and professional development and attend relevant trainings and courses as well as enjoying wellbeing activities of yoga and meditation, ensuring a duty of care to my clients and to myself.

 I offer counselling services to individuals and couples within a designated space in my home which lies in a peaceful setting within the borders of Westerham and Biggin Hill.